 In 2015, a new format was developed for the Summer School that combines training for both expert patients and researchers.

 Next face-to-face training

 The next face-to-face training will take place on 8-12 June 2020, in Barcelona.
 To apply for this training, please fill in this application form.
-The deadline for applications is 30 November 2019.
+The applications for this training are now closed.
 The results will be announced to all the applicants by end-January.

 Ahead of the face-to-face training in Barcelona, participants are invited to take part in a pre-training course and complete the online modules listed below.